 The leader of a Lean conversion who possesses the willpower and drive to initiate and sustain fundamental change.
-The change agent - who often comes from outside the organization - need not have detailed knowledge of Lean thinking at the beginning of the conversion.
+The change agent - who often comes from outside the organization - does not have to have detailed knowledge of Lean thinking at the beginning of the conversion.

-That knowledge can also come from a Lean expert.
-But the change agent absolutely must be prepared to see that the knowledge is applied and becomes the new way of thinking.
+That knowledge can also come from an Lean expert.
+But it is imperative that the change agent be prepared to ensure that the knowledge is applied and becomes the new way of thinking.